Zach Hocker

 Zach Hocker (born August 23, 1991) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Arkansas Razorbacks and was selected by the Washington Redskins in the seventh round of the 2014 NFL draft.
 He was also a member of the Miami Dolphins, New Orleans Saints, St. Louis Rams, Cincinnati Bengals, and Tampa Bay Buccaneers.

 Early life

 Hocker was a two-time All-State player at Russellville High School in Arkansas and was inducted into the school's Athletic Hall of Fame.
 He played college football at the University of Arkansas from 2010 to 2013 and made 61 of 79 field goal attempts during that time.

 Professional career

 Washington Redskins

 Hocker signed a four-year, $2.1 million contract with the Washington Redskins on May 16, 2014, but was released on August 30, 2014 during final roster cuts before the start of the 2014 season in favor of Kai Forbath.

 Miami Dolphins

-Hocker signed a futures contract with the Miami Dolphins on January 8, 2015, but was waived three months later.
+Hocker signed a future deal with the Miami Dolphins on January 8, 2015, but was waived three months later.